 That’s going to be individual to each person depending on their microbiome and what it needs, but there are some general ways we can help our gut:

-- Look at our diet.
-Our diet greatly affects our gut microbiome, and over consumption of ultra-processed foods, sugar, and highly refined carbs can inflame the gut, (and for some of us so can gluten) so limiting these and instead prioritizing a variety of nutrient dense food, which should include fiber rich foods (for example: fruits, vegetables, whole grains).
+-Look at our diet.
+Our diet greatly affects our gut microbiome, and over consumption of ultra-processed foods, sugar, and highly refined carbs can inflame the gut, so limiting these and instead prioritizing a variety of nutrient dense food.
 It’s not about never eating dessert (for example) again – it’s about our overall eating pattern.
-We don’t need to be scared of a donut or chips, but instead we can limit these as treats and prioritize and eat much more nutrient dense food as the foundation of our diet.
+We don’t need to be scared of a donut or chips, but instead we can limit these, prioritizing and eating much more nutrient dense food as the foundation of our diet.

 Should I get a stool sample?